What Is A Resume Title? (+30 Examples)

 Though located after your name and your contact info, the resume headline is the first thing that describes your fit for the job.
 Hiring managers and employers spend about six seconds scanning your resume.
 The best way to control what they see is to lay out your resume correctly.
 This means using resume headers and sections correctly.
 No header is more important than the very first one.

 To put it bluntly, if hiring managers love the title, it’s way more likely they will read on.
-If the title is bland or missing, you’ve missed this opportunity to stand out from the crowd as the perfect candidate.
+If the title is bland or nonexistent, you’ll have missed the opportunity to stand out from the crowd as the perfect candidate.
 The crowd doesn’t land the interview: the individuals do!

 Look at the following two headers.